xmalinov/free-hacktoberfest-pr/README.md

 1. Star the repo! :star:
 2. Fork it.
 (Important!)
 [What is that?](https://help.github.com/articles/fork-a-repo/)
-3. Edit the ABOUT.md file using this template
+3. Edit the ABOUT.md file by adding this template at the end (insert your data to placeholders)
     ```
     #### --- 1 ---
     **Name**: [Your name](https://github.com/your_profile_url)